Is there VAT on postage? Let’s stamp out any confusion

 Inbound Mail

-Remember that no matter how you send a package, VAT on postage can only be added to products that are already taxed with VAT.
-So if you're delivering products that have a zero VAT rate, you can't charge VAT on the shipping costs, although you’ll still need to keep a record of it.
+Remember: VAT can only be added to postage if the underlying goods are subject to VAT.
+So if you're delivering zero-rated goods, you can't charge VAT on the shipping costs, though you must still keep a record of it for accounting purposes.

 How do postage costs and VAT affect businesses?